PicnicSupermarket/jolo/README.md

 ## Limitations/Potential improvements

 - Only primary / foreign keys of (Java) type `long` are supported.
-We have no intention to support composite foreign keys for the time being.
-For keys of different types (e.g.  `String`) we would accept pull requests, but only if this does not further complicate the interface of the library (no long type parameter lists).
-- Relation mapping does not work yet for entities that are not based on a table in the DB schema.
+- Relation mapping does not work for entities that are not based on a table in the DB schema.
 - Implement stricter builder pattern for loader definition.
 - Investigate nullness, @CheckReturnValue and @Contract annotations
+- Make use of Java modules (introduced in Java 9)

 ## Example usage